astroboi-SH-KWON/PreCA-Net/README.md

 # PreCA-Net
 PreCA-Net : Prediction for CRISPR-Cas9 variants’ Activities on Deep Neural Network

+     The CRISPR-Cas9 system has been utilized in various fields including the development of insect-resistant agricultural or livestock products and disease treatment by correcting or removing genes that cause diseases.
+However, researchers must spend a lot of time and effort to find the most efficient guide RNA and Cas9 variants for their own research projects.

+     Here, we propose PreCA-Net, a deep-learning model that predicts the activity of Cas9 variants from any target sequence by using recently developed CNN models.
+    PreCA-Net uses convolutional layers to create general feature maps of Cas9 variants and multiple sizes of kernels with a modified inception module to learn various patterns of target sequences.
+    Through batch normalization, PreCA-Net prevents internal covariate shifts when learning and creates models faster by giving large learning rates.
+    Additionally, PreCA-Net makes specialized models for each Cas9 variant by fine tuning.
+The general mean squared error and the Pearson correlation
+    , an indication of performance evaluation of models, were applied as customized loss function to simultaneously learn a positive linear relationship between the predicted activity of Cas9 variants and its target value.

+     PreCA-Net predicts the efficiency of guide RNAs for each Cas9 variant in all possible target sequences so that researchers can choose the most appropriate Cas9 variants and guide RNAs for their own research needs.

     how to set env
     non_GPU
     if window